AshwinJay/ashwinjay.github.io/notes-about-me.md

   - Intellectual stimulation
   - Constant improvement (*Kaizen*)
-  - Curiosity and a desire to learn, share and teach
+  - Curiosity and a desire to learn, improve, share and coach
-  - A fulfilling career (still discovering and understanding what that means)
+  - A fulfilling career and life (still discovering and understanding what that means)

 ### What I strive for personally, and look for in others ...

-  - Humility and inquisitiveness
+  - Humility and curiosity
   - Honesty and sincerity
   - Determination and passion
-  - Organization and simplicity
+  - Organization and elegance
   - Objectivity and clarity of thought
   - Frugality and generosity (still working on the latter)
   - Emotional literacy and self-control (still working on it)
   - Empathy and compassion (still working on it)
   - Patience and kindness (still working on it)

-### I am happiest when I can honor my personal time boundaries so that ...

-  - I can learn, grow, reflect and relax with my family
-  - I can keep fit and healthy

 ### My general lifestyle ...

+  - I value the time I can learn, grow, reflect and relax with my family, above all else (still working on it)
   - I value "experiences over things"
   - I take good care of what little I own and discard the rest ruthlessly
+  - I try to stay fit and eat healthy